qrvey/partner-portal/docs/get-started/glossary.md

 ## J

-**JSON** - The open standard data object used by Qrvey's API to pass data.
+**JSON** - Javascript Object Notation.
+The open standard data format used by Qrvey's API to exchange data.

 ## K

-**KPI** - A Key Performance Indicator (KPI) is a measurable value that demonstrates how effectively a company is achieving key business objectives.
+**KPI** - A Key Performance Indicator.
+A measurable value that demonstrates how effectively something (e.g. a company, or business unit) is achieving key business objectives.

 ## L

 **Lookup** - A field type that displays a predefined list of values from which a respondent must choose.
-Lookups get their data from manually typed lists, other web forms, web hooks or other data sources like Google Docs.
+Lookups get their data from manually typed lists, other web forms, webhooks or other data sources like Google Docs.

 ## M

 **Metric** -  A quantifiable measure that is used to track and assess the status of a specific business process.
+In Qrvey’s chart builder, metrics are labeled as “Values”.

 ## N

-**Net Promoter Score (NPS)** - A one question survey that allows businesses to track their customer satisfaction over time.
+**Net Promoter Score (NPS)** -  A one-question survey that allows businesses to track their customer satisfaction over time.
 NPS uses a simple 1-10 scale and divides customers into three groups: promoters, passives and detractors.
 The actual NPS score is calculated by subtracting the percentage of detractors from the percentage of promoters, yielding a number between -100 and +100.

 ## O